Is two-factor authentication (2FA) enough to secure access management?

 Hacking 2FA – How did they do it?

-✅ When Mr. Amos recently logged in, Google had cached a recent session token on their machine.
-Attackers were then able to re-use the cached password in Safari auto-fill, refresh the session token, and subsequently, disable 2FA on that account.
+✅ When Mr. Amos logged in, Google had cached a recent session token on their machine.
+Attackers were then able to re-use the cached password in Safari auto-fil.
+They refresh the session token, and subsequently, disable 2FA on that account.

-That way, even if attackers manage to get in, the constant verification mechanism will detect the imposter right away and kick them out of the session.
+That way, even if attackers manage to get in, the constant verification mechanism will detect the imposter right away.
+As a result, it will kick them out of the session.

-Using AI to automate Cloud security, constant identity verification uses biometric identification, such as behavioural patterns, as the basis for authentication.
-The Zero trust mechanism keeps working in the background, throughout the entire session, while the user is logged in, to confirm their identity.
+Constant identity verification works as the three-factor authentication mechanism (3FA) and keeps working in the background, throughout the entire session, while the user is logged in, to confirm their identity.

 If an impostor is detected, a whole range of corrective actions can be taken.
 From alerting an Admin or Security Officer with a webcam shot of the ‘impostor’, to logging out the user.

-Configure GAT Shield with ActiveID and it will instantly start learning who each user is, building a unique mathematical model for each user and using AI to process the live typing stream data, simultaneously monitoring and learning.
+Configure GAT Shield with ActiveID and it will instantly start learning who each user is.
+Build a unique mathematical model for each user, and use AI to process the live typing stream data, simultaneously monitoring and learning.

-However, as cybercriminals continue to figure out ways around traditional authentication methods, Zero trust solutions that offer constant identity verification become the more popular cloud security choice.
-Especially for remote work security.
+However, as cybercriminals continue to figure out ways around traditional authentication methods to hacking 2FA, Zero trust solutions that offer constant identity verification become the more popular cloud security choice, especially for remote work security.